minhphanhvu/minhphanhvu/README.md

   2. Learn [React](https://fullstackopen.com/en/)
 - ⚡ 2021 Project:
   1. Sinatra Schedule Spot App for Launch School students (postponed)
+- 🥇 Finished Projects: please check at the end of the profile

 ### Connect with me: